Radwa-Salah913/IoT-Network-Attack-Classification/README.md

 ## Dataset Preprocessing
 Preprocessing steps include:

-Checking for missing values
+Checking for missing values.
-Removing duplicates
+Removing duplicates.
-Removing highly correlated features
+Removing highly correlated features.
-Dropping columns with more than 90% of the same value checking for each features whether it follows a normal distribution or not to decide whether to standardize or min-max scale using QQ plot and shapiro wilk test
+Dropping columns with more than 90% of the same value. checking for each features whether it follows a normal distribution or not to decide whether to standardize or min-max scale using QQ plot and shapiro wilk test.
-Classify your categorical features into (ordinal and nominal) to decide which features will be label encoded and which features should be OHE
+Classify your categorical features into (ordinal and nominal) to decide which features will be label encoded and which features should be OHE.

  Outliers are not handled due to the imbalance in attack types, where certain classes have very few samples.